POL 11.35.01 - Code of Student Conduct

 10.12 Infliction or Threat of Bodily Harm

-(b) Placing a person in fear of or at risk of physical injury or danger;
+(b) Intentionally or recklessly placing another in fear of, or at risk of, physical injury or danger; or

-(c) Intentionally or recklessly causing any act that creates a substantial risk of bodily harm to another.
+(c) Intentionally or recklessly acting in a manner that creates a substantial risk of bodily harm to another.

 10.13 Providing False Information